 When adding new Participating Clusters, a CRDB requires that all existing participating clusters are online and in a syncing state.
 If you need to remove one or more offline Participating Clusters, all remaining Participating Clusters need to be online and in a syncing state.

 After any new Participating Clusters are added to an existing CRDB, the new CRDB instance does allow connections and read operations, however it does not allow write operations until it catches up to the syncing state.

 It is recommended that removals are done when all Participating Clusters of the CRDB are online.
 However it is possible to remove offline Participating Clusters using forced removal.
 Participating Cluster removed forcefully may later resurrect back to life.
-However the forcefully removed Participating Cluster will be out of date on CRDB membership.
-Even though, it still thinks it is part of the CRDBonce a Participating Cluster is removed, all updates received by remaining CRDB Instances from the removed CRDB instance, are rejected.
+However the forcefully removed Participating Cluster are shown as out of date on CRDB membership.
+Even though, it still thinks it is part of the CRDB.
+After a Participating Cluster is removed, all updates received by remaining CRDB Instances from the removed CRDB instance, are rejected.